Off-Chain Reporting (OCR) is the next Oracle network upgrade replacing the

 - Individual node operators spend far less on gas costs

-- Node networks are more scalable because price feeds can accommodate more nodes
+- Node networks are more scalable because data feeds can accommodate more nodes

 - Data feeds can be updated in a more timely manner since each round needn't wait for multiple transactions to be confirmed before a price is confirmed on-chain.